rd2/tbd/pages/basics.md

 ### Minimal model requirements

 __Fully enclosed geometry__: OpenStudio (and to a large extent EnergyPlus) work much better in general when a building model is _geometrically enclosed_ i.e., _air tight_ (no gaps between surfaces).
 This also means no unintentional surface overlaps or loosely intersecting edges, windows properly _fitting_ within the limits of their parent (or host) wall, etc. The example [warehouse](../index.html "Thermal Bridging & Derating") is a good visual of what this all means.
 It's worth mentioning, as some third-party design software offer mixed results with _enclosed geometry_ when auto-generating BIM-to-BEM models.
 TBD & Topolys do have some built-in tolerances (25 mm), but they can only do their job if vertices, edges and surfaces are well connected.
 Note that _partial_ OpenStudio models are not required to holds ALL building surfaces - just those that comprise the _building envelope_, in addition to interior floor surfaces.
-If a building has cantilevered balconies for instance, it's also a good idea to include those as shading surfaces (to _align_ with floor surfaces).
+If a building has cantilevered balconies for instance, it's also a good idea to include those as shading surfaces (which must _align_ with floor surfaces).

 __Materials & constructions__: Geometry is not enough.
 TBD must also be able to retrieve referenced materials and multilayered constructions for all _envelope_ surfaces.
 The easiest way is via _Default Construction Sets_.